Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Introduction

 \end{definition}

-This is equivalent to saying that $p$ is a regular point of the function $H(q,.)$ on $T^*_qM$, and that the Hessian of this function is non-degenerate on the kernel of its differential.
-This kernel is the intersection between the tangent space of the energy level and the fibre.
+This is equivalent to saying that $p$ is a regular point of the function $H(q,.)$ on $T^*_qM$, and that the Hessian of this function, seen as a quadratic form, is non-degenerate on the kernel of its differential.
+This kernel is the intersection between the tangent space of the energy level and the fiber.

-A convex Hamiltonian is fiberwise iso-energetically non-degenerate at each point except those where $\partial_pH=0$.
-There is one such point per fiber.
+A convex Hamiltonian is fiberwise isoenergetically non-degenerate at each point except those where $\partial_pH=0$.
+There is at most one such point per fiber.

 Another important example to have in mind is the case of fiberwise quadratic Hamiltonians.
-If such a Hamiltonian is non degenerate in each fiber, then it is fiberwise isoenergetically non-degenerate precisely outside of its zero energy level.
+If such a Hamiltonian is non-degenerate in each fiber, then it is fiberwise isoenergetically non-degenerate precisely outside of its zero energy level.

 Given a periodic orbit $\theta$ of the Hamiltonian $H$, we can as is usual take a transverse section and consider the Poincaré return map to that section.
 This Poincaré map preserves the energy level, and we call restricted Poincaré map its restriction to the energy level.
 The differential at the orbit of this restricted map is called the restricted linearized return map.
 It is well defined and symplectic on the tangent space to the restricted section.
-By taking a symplectic base of this tangent space, we can consider the restricted linearized return map as an element of the symplectic group $Sp(2d)$.
+By taking a symplectic base of this tangent space, we can consider the restricted linearized return map as an element of the symplectic group $Sp(2d)$ (if $M$ has dimension $d+1$).
 Up to conjugacy, it does not depend on the section or the base.
 The orbit is called non-degenerate if $1$ is not an eigenvalue of the restricted linearized map.

 Given a periodic orbit $\theta(t)=(Q(t),P(t))$, of minimal period $T$, we say that $s$ is a neat time if $\dot Q(s)\neq0$ and if there exists no $t\neq s \mod T$ such that $Q(s)=Q(t)$.
 With this definition, the set of neat times is easily seen to be open (see the proof of Lemma \ref{lem-open} below).
 Note, in contrast to what is implicitly assumed in \cite{O08, RR}, that periodic orbits without any neat time may exist, even in the convex case.
 For example, if $H$ is a natural system of the form $H(q,p)=g_q(p,p)+u(q)$, where $g$ is a Riemannian metric and $u$ is a potential defined on the base, then there often exist reversible periodic orbits, \textit{i.e.} periodic orbits which perform a round trip above an arc in the base.
 The existence of such orbits is studied for example in \cite{K76}, where they are called librations.
 They have no neat time.